Dop-dd/Interactive-Frontend-Development.-Milestone-Project-2/README.md

    2. clicking on the logo refreshes the home page.

 2. Map:
-   1. Open the page, Accept the notication from google and be shown hotels within you location.
+   1. Open the page, a few search results appear automatically.
-   2. The exact user location is also indicated on the map as 'location found'.
-   3. Decline notificatio- The maps displays hotels in the centered location in Antwerp.
+   2. The clicks on the more button and uses pagiation to get more esults.
+   3. Searc box- Enter a search manually  and be use the autoComplete option to select choose a service, building or location.
+   4. The exact formatted address along with the coordinates of the location are shown in a table below the map.

 3. Markers:
-   1. Click on a marker on the map.
-This content apperas on a panel fixed to the left of the page
+   1. Mouse on a marker on the map.
+This name of the hotel or service is shown in a amal dialog box
-   2. Click on a link on the left pane and be taken to the hotel website.
+   2. Click on a POI to reveal detailed information about it.

 4. Covid API:
    1. Click on the 'Live geographic Covid update' button